danielwong0115/321Origami/README.md

 This personal webpage on my hobby of origami was made using the React framework.
 Here is the live [website](https://321-origami.vercel.app/) for the project.

-## Getting Started

-Follow these instructions to clone the repository and set up the React app on your local machine.
+## Cloning and Running on Local Machine

 ### Prerequisites